mdn/content/files/en-us/web/api/fontface/index.md

 - {{domxref("FontFace.family")}}
   - : A string that retrieves or sets the _family_ of the font.
 It is equivalent to the {{cssxref("@font-face/font-family", "font-family")}} descriptor.
 - {{domxref("FontFace.featureSettings")}}
   - : A string that retrieves or sets infrequently used font features that are not available from a font's variant properties.
-It is equivalent to the {{cssxref("@font-face/font-feature-settings", "font-feature-settings")}} descriptor.
+It is equivalent to the CSS {{cssxref("font-feature-settings")}} property.
 - {{domxref("FontFace.lineGapOverride")}}
   - : A string that retrieves or sets the _line-gap metric_ of the font.
 It is equivalent to the {{cssxref("@font-face/line-gap-override", "line-gap-override")}} descriptor.
 - {{domxref("FontFace.loaded")}} {{ReadOnlyInline}}